SeanDS/zero/README.md

 ## Tests
 The script in `/tests/liso/liso.py` can be run to automatically test the solver against LISO with a set of LISO input files.
-Currently, most scripts produce results that agree with LISO outputs to 1 part in 10,000 (both relative and absolute).
-Certain circuits with very small numbers (for example, transfer functions around -100 dB or more) do not always agree within this bound, possibly due to numerical precision of the solver routine.

 ## Current limitations